webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 `addTrack` creates a new RTP stream.
 A random Synchronization Source (SSRC) will be generated for this stream.
 This stream will then be inside the Session Description generated by `createOffer` inside a media section.
 Each call to `addTrack` will create a new SSRC and media section.

-Immediately after a SRTP Session is established these media packets will start being sent via ICE after being encrypted using SRTP.
+Immediately after an SRTP Session is established, these media packets will start being encrpyted using SRTP and sent via ICE.

 ### `createDataChannel`

 `createDataChannel` creates a new SCTP stream if no SCTP association exists.
-By default, SCTP is not enabled but is only started when one side requests a data channel.
+SCTP is not enabled by default.
+It is only started when one side requests a data channel.

-Immediately after a DTLS Session is established, the SCTP association will start sending packets via ICE and encrypted with DTLS.
+Immediately after a DTLS Session is established, the SCTP association will start sending packets encrypted with DTLS via ICE.

 ### `createOffer`